“We named the protagonist Link because he connects people together.”

 Demise, Ghirahim’s Master, is Ganon distilled to his purest elements.
 He’s pure hatred, hungry for nothing more than blood, but he’s surprisingly compelling with shades of barbaric nuance.
 Demise meets Link with patience & politeness that would make the demon king seem honorable if not for his horrific backstory.
 While he accomplishes little in the plot, Demise makes for an excellent final boss– a representation of the eternal conflict between Link, Zelda, and Ganon.
 Demise even leaves the audience with a “curse” to ponder on, a reminder that this is only the beginning of a war with no end.
 Having Link defeat the spiritual embodiment of evil is as poignant an end to any hero’s journey.

 Skyward Sword is often criticized for what it’s not: It’s not as exploratory as other Zeldas, as freeform, or even as accessible.
 But that doesn’t prevent Skyward Sword from being compelling.
-A franchise of Skyward Swords would wear out its welcome fast, but as the sole game that puts the Master Sword in the player’s hands and not just Link’s, Skyward Sword as is immense value.
+A franchise of Skyward Swords would wear out its welcome fast, but as the sole game that puts the Master Sword in the player’s hands and not just Link’s, Skyward Sword has immense value.
 A remake would certainly round out the game’s edges, but it likely wouldn’t do Skyward Sword the justice it deserves.
 Skyward Sword is intimately attached to the Nintendo Wii’s hardware, its history, and its legacy.
 Skyward Sword is the culmination of Nintendo’s career with the Wiimote– everything the Wii was building up to from the moment Twilight Princess was made a launch title.
 Just as Fi is an extension of Link, Link is an extension of ourselves.
 The Legend of Zelda: Skyward Sword wasn’t the revolution Nintendo envisioned, but it’s a motion control masterpiece in its own right.